The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 Vietnamese Laundry

 Do not bring your clothes here, because they certainly will not get washed!
-This is the place to be for a delicious Vietnamese meal inspired by the backstreet bars and street food vendors of Vietnam.
-Eat at Vietnamese Laundry at the colourful and lively eatery on Sturt Street or grab takeaway to go and choose from all the tasty things, from pho to bánh bao, banh mi and bun bowls.
+The very definition of a gem hiding in plain sight, this is the place to be for a delicious Vietnamese meal inspired by the backstreet bars and street food vendors of Vietnam.
+Eat in at Vietnamese Laundry within the cosy and rustic space on Sturt Street or grab takeaway to go and choose from all the tasty things, from pho to bánh bao, banh mi and bun bowls.

 152 Sturt Street, Adelaide